marcopaganini/iocrypt/README.md

 ## SUPER IMPORTANT DISCLAIMER

-**I'm NOT a cryptographer** and I've put together this in an afternoon.
-It uses the standard libraries to encrypt/decrypt a file in "chunks", so it should be safe.
+**I am NOT a cryptographer** and I wrote this code in one afternoon.
+This library makes use of the the standard libraries to encrypt/decrypt a file in "chunks", so it _should_ be safe.
 Use at your own risk.
 Feel free to review the code and report any problems.